NSXC/NSXC/README.md

 ## What is NSXC?

-NSXC is a software production group based around making large and small base programs for users or corpartions.
+NSXC is a software production group made up of other software corps, contractors, and volunteers.
+NSXC is based around making large and small base programs for users or corporations.

 NSXC also works with many partners to make sure our work is top of the line